Yusha-88/Zookeeper-Sim/README.md

 Change log

+10/05/26 - Fixed an issue where the player can feed animals after they die.
+Added a death sprite for animals when they die.

 9/05/26 - Animal NPCs now have placeholder sprites with idle animations.

 5/05/26 - Zookeeper now has a placeholder sprite with idle and walking animations.